prolic/HumusAmqp/docs/articles/consumers.rst

 -----------------------------

-You can send a SIGUSER1 signal to gracefully shutdown the consumer (if started from the consumer controller in Humus AMQP Module).
+You can send a SIGUSER1 signal to gracefully shutdown the consumer (if started from the consumer controller in HumusAmqp).

 .. code-block:: bash